o3de/o3de.org/content/docs/user-guide/packaging/project-export/project-export-android.md

 ```
 ...the filename is too long (exceeds 260 characters)
 ```
-If you encounter this issue, and the Android APK build path is relative to the project folder, you may need to change the folder closer to the root of your hard drive (such as `C:/o3de-android`).
+If you encounter this issue, and the Android APK build path is relative to the project folder, you may need to move the folder closer to the root of your hard drive such as `C:/o3de-android`.
 {{< /note >}}

 ## Using CLI